kenstott/hasura-connectors/spark-connector/README.md

 ## Other

-The original data connector reference project is synchronous and assumed responsibility for all computation.
+The original data connector reference project is synchronous and has responsibility for all computation.

-In order to use a remote async service (like Livy/Spark) it meant a significant refactor of the reference version.
+In order to use a remote async service (like Livy/Spark) it meant a significant refactor of the reference version to an async pattern.

-The second challenge is pushing down operations to spark to improve performance for large datasets.
-Currently, the spark connector pushes down selection for a single table and manages sorting, filtering, column selection, and pagination.
+**Push down** - to improve performance for large datasets the spark connector pushes down selection for a single table and manages sorting, filtering, column selection, and pagination.

-Nested relationships are handled by the data connector and uses a dataloader pattern to avoid the N+1 problem.
+**Nested relationships** are handled by the data connector and uses a [dataloader](https://www.bing.com/search?q=npmjs+dataloader&cvid=8998ed62f6984ce384c6409fb984df5a&aqs=edge.0.0j69i64l2.2384j0j4&FORM=ANAB01&PC=U531) pattern to avoid the N+1 problem.
 Would be an improvement to push relationships down to spark server.

-Aggregates are still computed by the data connector instead of spark.
+**Aggregates** are computed by the data connector instead of spark.

 ## Files